 Governmental fund columns (General Fund) are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
 PACT considers all revenues as available if collected within 60 days after the end of the current period.
 Intergovernmental revenue and interest are considered susceptible to accrual.
-Expenditures are recorded when the related fund liability is incurred.
+Expenditures are recorded when the related fund liability is incurred except for compensated absences, which are recognized as expenditures to the extent that they have matured.